 How do you obtain a Section 8 Housing Choice Voucher?

-You can apply for a voucher at Action, Inc. or Apply Online.
-There is a wait list that generally takes 18 months.
+You can apply for a voucher at Action Inc. or Apply Online.
+There may be a waitlist to obtain a voucher.

 Who generally applies for Section 8 Housing?

 The program is designed to assist anyone who makes less than 30% of the Area Median Income as defined by the Federal Government.
 Examples of people who might be eligible are low-income seniors, single parents with children and individuals with disabilities.
 These units are available to persons with a voucher.
 Please check out property listings in Montana on Montana Housing Search.
 This rental search website includes a feature that indicates which units of housing will accept vouchers.